Should Summer Camps Reopen in 2020?

 How to Reopen Summer Camps in 2020

-Keep in mind that every state — and even individual counties — may have its own protocol for reopening summer camps this year.
+Keep in mind that every state — and even individual counties — may have its own coronavirus precautions for reopening summer camps this year.
 For example, children’s programs may occur at a specific face in a state’s reopening program.
 For example, some states may mandate temperature checks, ratio of children per adult supervisor, and health screening questions with parents or guardians.

 In addition to staying up to date with local legislation, here’s what some experts are suggesting for reopening camps this summer.